 The complete Teachers College application consists of the application form and supplemental materials, which vary depending on the program and degree.

-- Only complete applications will be eligible for review.
-In order for an application to be considered complete, the Office of Admission must receive all required application materials are received by the Office of Admission by the designated, posted deadline.
+Only complete applications will be eligible for review.
+An application is considered complete when all required application materials are received by the Office of Admission by the designated, posted deadline.

 Students with Disabilities

-The Office of Access and Services for Individuals with Disabilities (www.tc.columbia.edu/oasid) ensures that programs and services at Teachers College are physically, programmatically, and attitudinally accessible to individuals with disabilities.
+The Office of Access and Services for Individuals with Disabilities (OASID) ensures that programs and services at Teachers College are physically, programmatically, and attitudinally accessible to individuals with disabilities.
 Equal access is achieved through individualized responses addressing the needs of individuals with conditions including, but not limited to, vision, hearing, or mobility impairments; medical conditions; or learning disabilities that affect one or more academic activities.
 Students who seek accommodations should contact OASID directly.
 For more information, visit www.tc.columbia.edu/oasid.

 Statement of Non-Discrimination